-The Domaine Carneros winery is a replica of Taittinger's magnificent 18th-century chateau in France.
+The Domaine Carneros winery looks just like Taittinger's magnificent 18th-century chateau in France.
 There's a reason -- it's partly owned by the Champagne giant.
 Even the sparkling wines here are reminiscent of those made by Taittinger, but of course using local grapes.
 You'll feel like royalty when you relax in the elegant Louis XV-style salon or on the terrace overlooking the rolling vineyards (the views here are stunning), while savoring bubbly or pinot noir.
 At $50, one of the pricier tours but surely unforgettable.

 2800 Main Street, St. Helena * 707-967-2200 * www.charleskrug.com

 Founded in 1861 by pioneer winemaker Charles Krug, this was Napa Valley's first winery.
 Krug also had the forethought to welcome guests into the first-of-its-kind Tasting Room in Napa Valley.
 Today, the Charles Krug Winery is a Historic Landmark, owned and operated by the Peter Mondavi family.
 Wine tastings start at $20.
 You'll also get a peek into the winery's rich history.

 4411 Redwood Road, Napa * 707-255-1144 * hesscollection.com

 Art lovers cannot miss this impressive collection, featuring large-scale works by contemporary American and European artists.
 Owner Donald Hess generously makes tours of his paintings and sculptures available to the public.
 In fact, self-guided tours of the art gallery and winery are free.
 Step inside the rustic, ivy-covered stone winery and you'll find it's actually roomy and modern inside.
 Hess's cabernet sauvignon is also impressive.
 Stop in the tasting room to sample four wines for $25.

 5766 Silverado Trail, Napa * 707-944-2020 * cask23.com